 The waiver applies to any taxpayer with an RMD due in 2020 from defined-contribution retirement plans, including a 401(k), a 403(b) or an IRA.
 It does not apply to defined-benefit plans that are funded by employers.

-If you need any more information or help addressing RMD rollovers, please contact Smith & Howard by filling out the form below.
+If you need any more information or help addressing RMD rollovers, please contact Smith and Howard by filling out the form below.